OpenSwitchNOS/openswitch-ops/tests/rest/rest_test.md

 - An interface with specific URI with string depth value
 - An interface with specific URI with depth equals zero
 - An interface with specific URI with no depth parameter
+- An interface with specific URI and depth out of range

 ### Requirements